Oksana Pavilionis

 Zane Lee

-Zane excels in preparing his students to play a wide variety of music, ranging from classical and rock to pop, country, and more.
-His broad musical tastes allow him to introduce students to diverse genres and styles, helping them become well-rounded players.
+Students of all ages, both children and adults, love their lessons with Zane.
+His teaching style is fun, engaging, and informative, making each lesson both enjoyable and educational.
+Zane excels at preparing students to play a wide variety of music, ranging from classical and rock to pop, country, and beyond.
+His broad musical interests allow him to introduce students to diverse genres and styles, helping them become well-rounded and confident players.

-A natural with children, Zane has a special talent for making lessons engaging and fun, creating a supportive learning environment where students feel confident to explore their musical abilities.
+A natural with children, Zane has a special talent for creating a supportive and encouraging learning environment where students feel comfortable exploring their musical abilities.
+As a passionate musician and dedicated instructor, Zane is excited to help students build strong skills, develop their musical ear, and truly enjoy the journey of learning the guitar.

 Hannah Gridley